jet-dev-team/drupal-dockerizer/README.md

 Drupal Dockerizer is shipped with additional Ansible playbooks to help you automate your routine tasks.
 Make sure you are running those playbooks inside the `drupal-dockerizer` directory.
 The place where playbook files actually live.

-Each new project should start with running `main.yml` playbook which prepares configuration.
+Each new project should start with running `up.yml` playbook which prepares configuration and up containers.
+It's an equivalent of `docker-compose up` command.

 ### Stop containers